White Rock's Waterfront Street Patio Is Coming To And End

 Many had doubts whether this was the right call for the already highly congested area.
 In addition to that, with the return to indoor dining and capacity has been restored, the need for patios was further questioned.

-After hearing from business owners /operators at the July 12th City Council Meeting, a vote was held and results were 4-3 to end the one-way traffic.
+After hearing from business owners and operators at the July 12th City Council Meeting, a vote was held and results were 4-3 to end the one-way traffic lane.

 At this point, the city of White Rock will move forward to restore two-way traffic and reopen access to the waterfront strip ahead of the initially proposed September date.